ManaliKaswa/Interns-On-Point/README.md

 ### Technology stack :</br>
 HTML,CSS (Front End) , PHP,MYSQL (Back End) , Python (For graphs and visualisation)

 Note : Change path in the codes accordingly.
+Also while adding data in the MySQL in phpmyadmin check the code for column names.